About William Cochran

 About Teresa Cochran

-Public Art and Public Participation Planner/Consultant, Studio Manager, Studio William Cochran
+Public Art and Public Participation Planner/Consultant/Facilitator, Cochran Studio

 Teresa Cochran is a public art consultant who works with city, public and private organizations on a daily basis.
 She manages the creation of large-scale, site-specific public artworks in a variety of media, including painting, sculpture, site design and architectural art glass.
-Responsibilities include contract negotiations, scheduling and coordination, advisory design review, client and public relations, the design and implementation of large-scale community engagement processes, group and public meeting facilitation, educational outreach, administration, project management, writing and editing, and public speaking.
+Responsibilities include the design and implementation of large-scale community engagement processes, group and public meeting facilitation, educational outreach, administration, project management, writing and editing, and public speaking.

 She is a trained specialist in public participation, and facilitates large participation processes that gather stakeholder and public input to shape the development strategies of public sites and site-specific artworks.
 She has served on numerous design teams, collaborating with government, community-based, corporate, and non-profit organizations on public art and public participation planning and implementation.